Amazon KDP has taken the publishing world by storm.

-If you’re considering enrolling in KDP Select, your enrollment is not indefinite, meaning you can test it out for 90 days.
-KDP Select enrollment lasts for 90 days, which allows authors the option to auto-renew enrollment in KDP Select for another 90 days, or opt out.
+If you're considering enrolling in KDP Select, your enrollment is not indefinite, meaning you can test it out for 90 days.
+KDP Select enrollment lasts for 90 days, which allows authors the option to auto-renew enrollment for another 90 days, or opt out.

-Now that you’re clear on exactly what KDP is, let’s get started with the formatting and publishing process.
+Now that you're clear on exactly what Kindle Direct Publishing is, let’s get started with the formatting and publishing process.

-Now, if you’re wanting to still do it yourself and do it in Microsoft Word, then you’ll be able to format it properly using the steps in this guide.
+Now, if you still want do it yourself (and do it in Microsoft Word), then you'll be able to format it properly using the steps in this guide.

 Formatting your book in Word for Kindle is really easy.
 Although there are technical aspects that you should be aware of, it's really not rocket science.